Growth Trends for Related Jobs

 News anchors work primarily at local and national radio and television stations.
 Top employers include the four large broadcasting networks and cable channels, such as CNN, MSNBC and Fox News.
 Some work for the state and federal governments as well as the Public Broadcasting Service (PBS) and National Public Radio (NPR).
 Some 41,300 radio and television announcers are in the U.S., according to the U.S. Bureau of Labor Statistics.

-The median salary for television anchors is $41,760, while radio news anchors command just $29,850, according to the Bureau of Labor Statistics.
-Those who work for the government and in education settings earn a median salary of $38,680 annually.
+The median salary for television anchors is $55,030, while radio news anchors command just $49,330, according to the Bureau of Labor Statistics.
+The highest 10 percent make $127,370 annually.

 Years of Experience